Jazz Night In America

 Saturdays at 8:00 p.m.

 Hosted by multiple Grammy Award-winning musician Christian McBride, Jazz Night in America presents content on multiple platforms and from across the nation to share this uniquely American art form and reinvigorate public media jazz programming for audiences today.
+It airs on KVPR Saturday nights at 8:00 p.m.
+Jazz Night In America is presented through the partenership of NPR Music, member station WBGO, and Jazz at Lincoln Center.
 The program features storytelling with concert performances, connecting jazz enthusiasts and potential new fans with artists and venues -- and each other -- through weekly, one-hour broadcasts and an array of 26 live signature videocasts and on-demand video of jazz events from today's great artists and venues.
 It brings jazz fans together online via chat rooms during concerts and through social media, encouraging a deeper conversation with musicians, representatives of arts organizations and the major institutions of the jazz world, and arts educators in their community.

 About host Christian McBride: